 When I say that the trail of Kailash Mansarovar Yatra is magical, I really mean it because this yatra is full of fascinating stories.
 There will be seldom any corner where you are unlikely to spot any story.
-Let me share one such story of a lake at Kailash Mansarovar Yatra which is believed to be originated through the demon king Ravana.
+Let me share one such tale with you.
+A lake at Kailash Mansarovar Yatra which is believed to be originated through the demon king Ravana.

 Rakshataal: A Evil Lake

-Ask any pilgrim at the Yatra and they will discourage you go near or touch the water of Rakshataal because it is considered as an evil lake.
-According to the Hindu mythology, Rakshataal was curated by the king Ravana, while he was meditating around Mount Kailash to impress Shiva with his devotion in order to get blessings from him.
+Ask any pilgrim at Mount Kailash Yatra and they will discourage you to go near or touch the water of Rakshataal because it is considered as an evil lake.
+According to the Hindu mythology, Rakshataal was curated by the king Ravana, while he was meditating around Mount Kailash to impress Lord Shiva with his devotion in order to get blessings from him.

-Rakshataal: Why You don’t take a bath here
+Rakshataal: Why You are discouraged to take a bath on Kailash Mansarovar yatra

 Here is a catch.
 Due to Rakshataal association with the demon king Ravan, the pilgrims refuses to take bath or refrain to touch the water of the lake, as a touch of it, is said to bring bad luck.
 You can believe this.
 I am not denying the fact that this can be a reason but in reality, the nature of this lake is salty which means it can’t sustain any life.